barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 * switch-case:
     * explicit fallthrough, implicit break
     * ranges (case 0 ...
 10)
-    * ranges for floating point?
+    * ranges for floating point!
-    * switch-case returns a value
+    * switch-case can return a value
 * Functions in a scope can call each other, regardless of definition order
+* Explicit options for struct member ordering (No reorder, minimal space, padding, ...)

 # Comfortable Niceties

 * Tuple support
 * Pattern matching
-* Type inference for local variables
 * Native bitfields with defined consistent memory layout
 * Half precision floating point for graphics programming (short float)